GaloisInc/ivory/ivory-tutorial/tutorial.md

        store (ref ~> hp) ((damage >? health) ?
 (0,health - damage))
 ```

 Now we need to be able to invoke the heal spell.
-Let's implement that as a
+Let's implement that
-procedure again, called `heal_spell`.
-What this function will do is given a
+as a procedure again, called `heal_spell`.
+Given a character struct,
-character, add `25%` of that character's maximum health back, but only if they
+this function adds `25%` of that character's maximum health back, but
-have at least 10 mp available.
-We can reuse the `heal_char` procedure defined
+only if they have at least 10 mp available.
+We can reuse the
-above to apply the health, and query the character's stats to figure out how
+`heal_char` procedure defined above to apply the health, and query the
-much health to apply.
+character's stats to figure out how much health to apply.

 ```haskell
 heal_spell :: Def ('[Ref s ('Struct "Character")] ':-> ())